-The WRIA 9 Committee projects that a total of 632 new PE wells will be installed within WRIA 9 during the 20-year planning horizon.
-The WRIA 9 Committee used this 20-year PE well projection to estimate 247.7 acre-feet per year (AFY) (0.34 cfs) of new consumptive water use in WRIA 9 that this watershed plan must address and offset.
+The WRIA 9 Committee projects that a total of 632 new permit-exempt domestic wells (PE wells) will be installed within WRIA 9 during the 20-year planning horizon.
+The WRIA 9 Committee used this 20-year PE well projection to estimate 247.7 acre-feet per year (AFY), or 0.34 cubic feet per second (cfs), of new consumptive water use in WRIA 9 that this watershed plan must address and offset.